-In 2022, we manufactured and/or assembled products in the United States, Canada, Puerto Rico, Mexico, China, the UK, Brazil, Spain and Australia and sold products in those markets as well as through offices in Singapore, Italy, China, Mexico, and South Korea and countries in the Middle East.
-In 2022, Hubbell also participated in joint ventures in Hong Kong and the Philippines.
-As a percentage of the Company's total Net sales, shipments from foreign operations directly to third parties were 8% in 2022, 9% in 2021 and 9% in 2020, with the Canadian and UK operations representing approximately 32% and 31%, respectively, of 2022 total international Net sales.
+In 2023, we manufactured and/or assembled products in the United States, Canada, Puerto Rico, Mexico, China, the UK, Brazil, Spain, Australia, and the Republic of the Philippines and sold products in those markets as well as through offices in Singapore, Italy, China, Mexico, South Korea and countries in the Middle East.
+In 2023, Hubbell also participated in joint ventures in Hong Kong and the Republic of the Philippines.
+As a percentage of the Company's total Net sales, shipments from foreign operations directly to third parties were 8% in 2023, 8% in 2022 and 9% in 2021, with the UK, Canadian, and Brazilian operations representing approximately 32%, 29% and 15% respectively, of 2023 total international Net sales.
 As such, our operating results could be affected by changes in foreign currency exchange rates or weak economic conditions in the foreign markets in which we sell our products.
 To manage this exposure, we closely monitor the working capital requirements of our international units and may enter into forward foreign exchange contracts.

-Product purchases representing approximately 15% of our Net sales are sourced from unaffiliated suppliers located outside the United States, primarily in Mexico, China and other Asian countries, Europe, India and Brazil.
+Product purchases representing approximately 18% of our Net sales are sourced from unaffiliated suppliers located outside the United States, primarily in Mexico, China and other Asian countries, Europe, India and Brazil.
 Foreign sourcing of products may result in unexpected fluctuations in product cost or increased risk of business interruption due to lack of product or component availability due to any one of the following: